Kidderminster Cricket Club

 WCB Cricket Development Director Tom Hill added: “OSCAs is the favourite day of my year.
 It summarises everything we do.
 The day celebrates the lives of the people who are the lifeblood of recreational cricket in Worcestershire.”

 Welcome to our site.

-Kidderminster Victoria Cricket Club is one of Worcestershire's Premier Cricket Clubs.
-It has excellent facilities and has staged well over 60 First Class Cricket matches and several one day County matches.
-As well as annually hosting 10-12 days of County 2nd XI cricket and many other representative matches, the ground is on permanent "standby" for Worcestershire CCC should their ground become unplayable due to flooding.
+Kidderminster Cricket Club is one of Worcestershire's Premier Cricket Clubs.
+It has excellent, award winning facilities and has staged well over 60 First Class Cricket matches and several one day County matches.
+We annually host County 2nd XI cricket and many other County representative matches for Seniors, Juniors and Ladies teams.

-The Club 1st XI plays in the Premier Division of the Birmingham & District Premier Cricket League.
-The 2nd XI also plays in the Birmingham & District Premier Cricket League and we have 3 further teams which play in the Worcestershire County League.
-Sunday and Midweek teams play in the local Leagues.
+The Club 1st XI and 2nd XI play in the Birmingham & District Premier Cricket League.
+We have 2 further teams which play in the Worcestershire County League.
+A Sunday XI also plays in the Worcestershire Sunday League.

 We have a thriving Junior section staffed with experienced and well qualified coaches.

 We hope that you can find the information you need on this site, but if not, please feel free to contact any of the officials listed on the "About Us" tab.

 Click the banner - give it a try!